-Hopkinton is a somewhat small town located in the state of Massachusetts.
-With a population of 16,674 people and three constituent neighborhoods, Hopkinton is the 128th largest community in Massachusetts.
+Hopkinton is a medium-sized town located in the state of Massachusetts.
+With a population of 18,758 people and four constituent neighborhoods, Hopkinton is the 105th largest community in Massachusetts.

 Hopkinton home prices are not only among the most expensive in Massachusetts, but Hopkinton real estate also consistently ranks among the most expensive in America.

-Hopkinton is a decidedly white-collar town, with fully 91.96% of the workforce employed in white-collar jobs, well above the national average.
+Hopkinton is a decidedly white-collar town, with fully 94.03% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Hopkinton is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Hopkinton who work in management occupations (17.92%), sales jobs (13.78%), and office and administrative support (8.96%).
+There are especially a lot of people living in Hopkinton who work in management occupations (17.93%), sales jobs (13.18%), and computer science and math (12.56%).

 Also of interest is that Hopkinton has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Hopkinton telecommute to their jobs.
-Overall, about 7.81% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.60% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Hopkinton is a great place for families with children to consider.
-First of all, many other families with children live here, making Hopkinton a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Hopkinton has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Hopkinton is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Hopkinton’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

+Hopkinton is a very ethnically-diverse town.
 The people who call Hopkinton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hopkinton residents report their race to be White, followed by Asian.
-Important ancestries of people in Hopkinton include Italian, English, German, and French .
+Important ancestries of people in Hopkinton include Irish, English, Italian, German, and Polish.

 The most common language spoken in Hopkinton is English.
-Other important languages spoken here include Urdu and Chinese.
+Other important languages spoken here include Langs. of India and Chinese.